-What are the advantages and disadvantages of Internet banking?
+What are advantages & disadvantages of Internet banking (Online banking)?

 Internet Banking refers to banking services provided by banks over the internet, Some of these services include paying of bills, funds transfer, viewing account statement, Banks also deliver their latest products and services over the internet, Internet banking is performed through a computer system or similar devices that can connect to banking site via the internet.